Admissions Criteria 2022-23

 All applicants must complete the Common Application Form of their home Local Authority.
 Hertfordshire residents should apply online to Hertfordshire County Council (www.hertfordshire.gov/uk/admissions).
 Families resident in other authorities must complete the form provided by the authority in which they live.
 Applicants for Ashlyns School do not need to complete a Supplementary Information Form (SIF).

 If the School receives more applications than it has places available, the following oversubscription criteria will be used to allocated places, applied in the order they are printed below.

 Section 324 of the Education Act 1996 requires the governing bodies of all maintained schools to admit a child with an EHC (Education, Health and Care) Plan that names the school.
 These children will be admitted as part of the school’s published admission number but before the oversubscription criteria are used.

-Rule 1: Children looked after and children who were previously looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order1 or a special guardianship order2).
+Rule 1: Children looked after and children who were previously looked after, including those who appear (to the admission authority) to have been in state care outside of England, and ceased to be in state care as a result of being adopted or became subject to a child arrangements order1 or a special guardianship order2.

 Rule 2: Children for whom it can be demonstrated that they have a particular medical or social need to go to Ashlyns School.
-This includes children previously from abroad who were cared for by the state because he or she would not otherwise have been cared for adequately, and subsequently adopted.
+A panel of HCC officers will hear all Rule 2 applications.

 Rule 3: Children who have a sibling at the school in Year 7 to 12 at the time of application.